 Everyone has rocked light lipstick tints like a pro, from celebrities to worldwide supermodels.
 Light lipstick colors go with everything, from no-makeup looks to bold smokey eye makeup.
 Unlike other dark lipstick shades, these lipstick and lip liner tones can be mixed and matched with any eyeshadow and blush combo without clashing.
 On the other hand, light lipstick hues might make you look pasty and sallow.

 Lip liner lipstick is also available in an invisible version, which gives the appearance of flawless lips without the need for additional makeup.
-Lip liners, too, are generally available in the same range of colors as lipsticks, such as pinks, reds, browns, plums, etc.
+Lip liners, too, are generally available in the same range of lip pencil colors as lipsticks, such as pinks, reds, browns, plums, etc.

 Lip liners, like lipstick, are made out of waxes, oils, and pigment.
 Lip liners have a stiffer consistency and are much more pigmented than lipstick, making them perfect for precise application to the lips.
 Lip liners, on the other hand, have less oil but far more wax and pigment than most lipsticks for these reasons.
 Japan wax is a standard wax used to produce lip liners shades.